-Screw in cabinet locks was the first type I purchased after seeing my son reach for a knife.
+Screw-in cabinet locks were the first type I purchased after seeing my son reach for a knife.

 I have absolutely no issue with the way they work.
 I am confident that he will not get into a cabinet or draw where these are present.

 There is one more issue though, if you have one of these on a drawer or cabinet, you have to squeeze your hand in the gap to unlock.